rfo909/RForth/README.md

 Its address space combines a readonly flash part, which is the result from assembling ACode, and the SRAM part, which is read/write.

-RFOrth uses 16 bit (data) words (called "cells" in normal Forth), and though it could easily address real memory and registers on the smaller 8-bit architectures, it is not capable of directly creating 32-bit values.
+RFOrth uses 16 bit (data) words (called "cells" in Forth), and though it could easily address real memory and registers on the smaller 8-bit architectures, it is not capable of directly creating 32-bit values.